raspberrypilearning/integer-classifier/en/step_1.md

 title: What you will learn
 ---

-+ Two or three learning objectives
-+ ...should go here
++ How nodes and layers work in a machine learning model
++ How to build a complete model
++ How to measure the improvement of your model during its training

 --- /collapse ---